Cooking With Kitchen Lighting

 For starters, let’s consider the main areas to illuminate.
 Stove and sink areas call for down-lights or recessed ceiling lights to create task lighting for cooking and cleaning.
 Adding lighting to these areas also allows you to draw attention to dramatic stoves tops or sink areas.

 The kitchen table is another focal point, as are kitchen islands and peninsulas.
 Even if the rest of your kitchen space features recessed lighting, a pendant or chandelier fixture in these areas can add some color or style by breaking up the space without obstructing views.

 Lighting the spaces above and below the cabinet spaces has become increasingly important and popular.
 With many newer kitchens featuring tall spaces, cabinetry often doesn’t reach the ceiling.
 Over-cabinet lights (you can use an under-cabinet light pointed up or a clip light for this purpose) can dramatically emphasize these tall ceilings and help eliminate room shadows.

 Under-counter lighting is a necessity, especially in larger kitchens.
 Used effectively, under-cabinet lights can draw attention to granite and marble countertops, provide effective food prep task lighting, and even help make food look more attractive.
 It’s also a great way to get light into small spaces without taking away precious counter space.

 Check out the video below for more under cabinet ideas:

 The Kitchen as Work Space

 The trend of kitchen workspaces or offices presents a whole new set of challenges.
 Many times these spaces include a computer or television.
 The screens of these devices shouldn’t be lit, obviously, as too much light can wash out the screens.
-Under-cabinet lighting from a halogen or fluorescent source that’s directed to the sides of the screens – say to a keyboard or writing area – will help prevent this problem.
+Under-cabinet lighting from an LED or halogen source that’s directed to the sides of the screens – say to a keyboard or writing area – will help prevent this problem.